ethereum/consensus-specs/specs/core/0_deposit-contract.md

 #### Deposit amount

-The ETH sent to the deposit contract, i.e. the deposit amount, is burnt on Ethereum 1.0.
-The minimum deposit amount is `MIN_DEPOSIT_AMOUNT` Gwei.
+The amount of ETH (rounded down to the closest Gwei) sent to the deposit contract is the deposit amount, which must be of size at least `MIN_DEPOSIT_AMOUNT` Gwei.
+Note that ETH consumed by the deposit contract is no longer usable on Ethereum 1.0.

 #### Withdrawal credentials